 The usual starting dose for children, adolescents and adults is 30 mg once a day.

-be increased until it is right for you or your child.
+Your doctor may increase the dose until it is right for you or your child.
+For treatment

 How to take it

 Take VYVANSE exactly as prescribed.
 VYVANSE comes in 6 different strength of capsules.